-The Headphone List was founded by ljokerl and average_joe, the two pioneers of iem reviewing and early contributors to the portable audiophile community.
-Long before I became familiar with Head-Fi, I’d been redirected there many times after searching for a review of some lower tier model.
-And more often than not, it was to ljokerl’s massive list.
-I became familiar with that thread long before I even understood what Head-Fi was.
+The Headphone List was founded by ljokerl and average_joe – the two pioneers of in-ear reviewing, and early contributors to the portable audiophile community.
+Long before I became familiar with Head-Fi.org, I’d been redirected there many times after searching for a review of some lower tier model.
+And more often than not, it was to ljokerl’s massive list; I became familiar with that thread long before I even understood what the Head-Fi community really was.

-After I got hooked on iems, as many of my fellow brethren an unsuspecting victim of the powerful allure of this hobby, I started dreaming away with average_joe’s TOTL reviews and ciem list.
-His list introduced us to many top performing ciems, while laying the groundwork for analytical reviewing with an emphasis on technical performance.
+After I got hooked on earphones, as many of my fellow brethren an unsuspecting victim of the powerful allure of this hobby, I started dreaming away with average_joe’s top-tier earphone reviews, and custom in-ear monitor list.
+His list introduced us to many top-performing ciems, while laying the groundwork for analytical reviewing with an emphasis on technical performance.

 The Headphone List: we might not do headphones, we sure as hell do lists.

 -1964 Audio A18 Tzar ($2999)

 -Campfire Vega ($1299)

 -Hidition NT6pro ($1200)